Best Fire Pit Mat Reviews: Heat Resistant Pads For Grass, Wood Decks, And Patios

 • Fire pits with sturdy legs are best (tighten screws before use)

-For smaller fire pits, the Safeparty Fire Pit Pad is really good.
+For smaller fire pits, the Safeparty Fire Pit Pad is really good – we’ve been really happy with it.

-At the end of the day, the best fire pit mat for decks, grass, or wherever else will depend on:
+The best fire pit mat for your deck, lawn, or patio will depend on:

 • Budget – how much do you have to spend?